mizztgc/infinitas-for-linux/README.md

 You will also need to install `org.winehq.Wine` from Flathub.
 Ensure the branch is `stable-23.08` or newer.

+~~(I still need to learn how to make a proper flatpak application...)~~

 ## KNOWN ISSUES
-Due to the nature of Linux, you may encounter issues that aren't present on Windows.
+Due to the nature of Linux (and Wine), you may encounter issues that aren't present on Windows.
 Some of the issues are documented below:

 ### The launcher's settings menu doesn't open
 Your Wineprefix is missing `wine-mono`.
 Install it from your distribution's package manager, or click "install" when prompted if using a custom build.
 If `wine-mono` is not available from your distribution's package manager, you must install it manually.
 See [this page](https://gitlab.winehq.org/wine/wine/-/wikis/Wine-Mono) for instructions on how to do so.